 Location: 8 Benet Street, Cambridge, England

+Museum lovers will be in heaven in Cambridge!
 Here is a list of the 9 world class museums in Cambridge.

 The Fitzwilliam Museum – oh what a building!

-At the exit there is a donation bin.
+At the exit, there is a donation bin.
 It is hard not to leave a little something after being wowed for a couple of hours.
 I loved calling it “The Fitz” as all the locals do!

 A Free Lecture: